Sensitivity analysis via the proportion of unmeasured confounding: Discussion

 Several questions remain unanswered and could be the subject of future research.
 First, bounding the ATE under no restrictions on the distribution of the confounded units is currently computationally intractable.
 Therefore, the discovery of a clever way to compute the bounds in this setting would generalize the current version of our model.
 Second, generalizing the approach of \cite{imbensmanskyci} to construct uniform confidence bands trapping the true ATE $\psi$, rather than the identification region $[\psi_l(\epsilon), \psi_u(\epsilon)] $, would allow far more precise inference.
 Lastly, extensions to our model other than the one considered in Appendix \ref{appendix:extra_extension} would likely lead to a richer set of sensitivity models, ultimately allowing the user to gauge the effects of departures from the no-unmeasured-confounding assumption in more nuanced ways.
-For example, it would be interesting to extend our sensitivity model to accommodate time-varying or continuous exposures.
+For example, it would be interesting to extend our sensitivity model to accommodate time-varying or continuous exposures, as well as to explore the possibility of tighter bounds by employing specific sensitivity analysis models to the confounded fraction of the sample.